Skip to content

 • Dev PR workflow — Commit work-buddy code changes with test verification, chained doc update, PII scan, cleanup review, and commit metadata recording.
 Replaces the prose /wb-commit directions.

-• Dev PR Directions directions — How to run /wb-dev-pr — chained doc-update via /wb-dev-document, test verification, PII scan, cleanup review, commit, metadata record, push + PR.
+• Dev PR Directions directions — How to run /wb-dev-pr — chained doc-update via /wb-dev-document, test verification, PII scan, transient-identifier scan, cleanup review, commit, metadata record, push + PR.
 Replaces the prose /wb-commit directions (dev/commit).

 • Documentation Architecture directions — Where system documentation lives, what is canonical vs legacy, and how to make documentation changes